 HOME Investment Partnerships (HOME)

-PROPOSED HOME ACTIVITIES FOR 2022-2023 BUDGET: \$791,858.00
+PROPOSED HOME ACTIVITIES FOR 2023-2024 BUDGET: \$769,196.00

-Administration \$79,185.80
+Administration \$76,919.60

 HOME Program Income

-HOME Description of the French

-HOME Programmatic Funds \$712,672.20
+HOME Programmatic Funds \$692,276.40

-CHDO Set Aside \$118,778.70
+CHDO Set Aside \$115,379.40

 Additional CHDO Funding for Affordable Housing Activities \$300,000.00

-Housing Rehabilitation/Replacement \$68,893.50
+Housing Rehabilitation/Replacement \$0.00

-Purchase Assistance \$100,000.00
+Purchase Assistance \$75,000.00

-Tenant Based Rental Assistance \$125,000.00
+Tenant Based Rental Assistance, Housing Opportunities, Mortgage Assistance & Effective Neighborhood Solutions, Inc. (H.O.M.E.S Inc.) \$201,897.00

-CHDO SET-ASIDE: The City is required to set-aside a minimum 15% of its annual HOME Program allocation for an eligible nonprofit called a Community Housing Development Organization (CHDO).
+CHDO SET-ASIDE: The City is required to set aside a minimum of 15% of its annual HOME Program allocation for an eligible nonprofit called a Community Housing Development Organization (CHDO).
 A CHDO is a private nonprofit that has staff with the capacity to develop affordable housing in the community they serve.
 Eligible set-aside activities include: the acquisition and /or rehabilitation of rental housing; new construction of rental housing; acquisition and / or rehabilitation of homebuyer properties; or new construction of homebuyer properties.
+A formal

-A formal RFP process will be used to select a CHDO/CHDOs to receive the assistance in the form of a 0% interest forgivable loan for the purpose of constructing new affordable housing.
+RFP process will be used to select a CHDO/CHDOs to receive assistance in the form of a 0% interest forgivable loan for the purpose of constructing new affordable housing.

 Additional CHDO Funding for Affordable Housing Activities:-This funding is earmarked as funding to be made available to Community Housing Development Organizations (CHDO) to further the Commission's top priority of affordable housing.
 Funding can be combined with other funding sources to develop housing for sale or for rent to households that meet the HOME program definition of low income or very low income.
-Development of new unit to provide permanent housing for low-income senior 65 years and older, households that meet the HUD definition of homeless and unaccompanied youths will be given priority consideration.
+Development of new unit to provide permanent housing for low-income senior 62 years and older, households that meet the HUD definition of homeless and unaccompanied youths will be given priority consideration.

 HOUSING REHABILITATION/REPLACEMENT: Funds will be used to aid eligible homeowners within the City's target area of N.W.
 7th Avenue on the east; Broward Boulevard on the south; I-95 on the west; and Sunrise Boulevard on the north.
 Funds will be used to make necessary improvements to ensure that the home is safe and meets current code requirements and reconstruction when units are beyond repair.
 Eligible improvements include, but are not limited to, roofing, electrical, plumbing, windows, ac/heating, ADA compliance and other structural items.
-The assistance is in the form of a 0% interest deferred loan for fifteen years with a maximum federal amount of \$205,000 for reconstruction and up to \$30,000.00 for home repairs
+The assistance is in the form of a 0% interest deferred loan forfifteen years with a maximum federal amount of \$205,000 for reconstruction and up to \$30,000.00 for home repairs

 PURCHASE ASSISTANCE: Funds will be used to provide purchase assistance to qualified homebuyers for down payment assistance, closing cost assistance and/or principal reduction.
 Funds may be used to purchase a newly constructed or existing home including but limited to single-family homes, town homes, villas, or community land trust properties.
 The maximum award per unit is \$75,000.00.
-The purchase price limit is \$331,000 for existing and \$332,000 for new construction The assistance is in the form of a 0% interest deferred loan for fifteen years.
+The purchase price-limit is \$331,000 for existing and \$332,000 for new construction.
+The assistance is in the form of a 0% interest deferred loan for fifteen years.